When working on a rooftop, an uncovered hole would immediately be recognized as a hazard.

 Skylight Safety Measures

 Skylights come in a variety of materials including glass, plastic, polycarbonates or a combination of these materials.
 They are designed to withstand the forces of nature like heavy rain, hail or snow.
-However many are not designed to withstand a worker’s bodyweight.
+However many are not designed to withstand a worker’s body weight, making it necessary to employ other skylight safety measures such as skylight covers or railings.

 A thorough risk assessment and analysis of potential hazards should be carried out before work commences.
-The condition of any skylights, whether or not they are appropriately shielded to prevent falls, and the possibility of installing guardrails or skylight barriers should all be noted.
+The condition of any skylights, whether or not they are appropriately shielded to prevent falls, and the possibility of installing a skylight railing or skylight covers should all be noted.

-Employers should establish a fall protection program and ensure that all workers are trained appropriately in the use of all equipment and can recognize and control all hazards.
-Workers must also be supervised appropriately and trained in the procedures for installing, maintaining, inspecting and taking apart all fall protection equipment and systems.
+Implementing skylight safety measures can save lives.
+Employers should establish a fall protection program to ensure that all workers are trained appropriately in the use of all equipment and can recognize and control all hazards.
+Workers must also be supervised appropriately and trained in the procedures for installing, maintaining, inspecting, and taking apart all fall protection equipment and systems.

 Working around skylights requires the same degree of precaution as any other potential fall hazard.
-Sadly it is often overlooked, and many tragic accidents have taken place that could have been avoided with the implementation of appropriate fall protection measures.
+Sadly it is often overlooked, and many tragic accidents have taken place that could have been avoided with the implementation of appropriate skylight safety measures like a skylight railing or cover.

 Skylights are a common feature in both industrial or commercial buildings and homes that can help illuminate darker areas and add architectural flair and style.
 However, it is possible to install the right safety measures for skylights that will not compromise the style or aesthetics of a space.
-The lack of proper skylight barriers poses a serious risk for construction or maintenance workers, and can result in permanent and impairing injuries or death.
+A simple measure such as a skylight safety screen is an easy way to create a significant layer of protection.
+The lack of proper skylight barriers poses a serious risk for construction or maintenance workers and can result in permanent and impairing injuries or death.

 OSHA does not distinguish between an open hole and a skylight that remains unguarded.
-Regulations should be followed carefully to avoid expensive legal consequences and the tragedy of highly avoidable fatalities.
+Requirements should be followed carefully to avoid expensive legal consequences and the tragedy of highly avoidable fatalities.